PanK0/TalkingChalks/Architecture/README.md

 Each board based on STM Nucleo system has a beacon/nfc sensor able to identify a smartband's profile and it is also equipped with an Hi-Fi System.

 # Smartband
 The smartband is the key point of the entire system because it stores the premade user profiles.
-It also contains a beacon sensor to be identified by the board and some buttons to let people enjoy an interactive tour.
+It also contains a beacon sensor to be identified by the board.
 The profile ID is sent to the LoRaWAN board and an appropirate guide track will be reproduced.

 # The Things Network
 [The Things Network](https://www.thethingsnetwork.org/) provides a set of open tools and a global, open network to build an IoT application at low cost.